MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 At this point, the migration has enabled using pooled resources with Windows 10 Enterprise multi-session.
 Contoso can begin to deploy the necessary applications to the users who will use Windows 10 Enterprise multi-session.

-But now Contoso must migrate the persistent virtual machines to Azure.
+But now Contoso must migrate the virtual machines that need to persist (in cases where VMs can't be recreated) to Azure.

-## Step 4: Replicate and persist VMs to Azure Virtual Desktop
+## Step 4: Replicate VMs to Azure Virtual Desktop

-The next step in the migration process for Contoso is to migrate its persistent virtual machines to Azure Virtual Desktop.
+The next step in the migration process for Contoso is to migrate its persistent and non-persistent (when required) virtual machines to Azure Virtual Desktop.
 To do this, Contoso goes back to the Azure Migrate: Server Migration job it created at the beginning of the process.

 1. Contoso starts by selecting **Discover** in the Azure Migrate: Server Migration tools.